NicoB788/Home-Labbing-101/OS_setup.md

-# 🛠 Phase 1: Hardware & OS Setup
+# Phase 1: Hardware & OS Setup
-This section covers how to turn the physical laptop into a server.
+This section covers how to turn your laptop into a server.

 ---